 A: According to Iceland Statistics, the average salary in Iceland is ISK 635,000 (US 4,370, EUR 4,200) before tax per month, so the offer you received is well above that.
 Income tax is 31.45% for income up to ISK 370,482.
 For income in the range ISK 370,483 to ISK 1,040,106, the tax is 37.95%, and for income above ISK 1,040,106, the tax is 46.25%.
 The personal tax-free allowance is ISK 53,916 monthly or ISK 646,993 annually.
 For more on taxation, visit skatturinn.is.

-The average rent for a one-bedroom apartment in Reykjavík is ISK 130,000 (USD 990, EUR 920) per month.
+The average rent for a centrally located one-bedroom apartment in Reykjavík is ISK 185,000 (USD 1,270, EUR 1,220) per month.
 This website offers information on the cost of renting an apartment.
 The figures show the price per square meter in various parts of the country.

 Here is the website of Statistics Iceland that shows average household expenditure.